Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 Unlike a good strawberry, being fit is always in season, and so is being thrifty.
 So, to bring the fit and thrift together, Oxygen shares the wealth on stretching your fat-loss dollars further.
 Don’t be tempted to drive-through just because it’s cheaper, and don’t give up working out because gym fees have you floored – there is always a way to stick to your fat-loss goals, even during the toughest times.

-Good bones.
+- Good bones.
 Steer clear of boneless chicken.
 You could be paying extra for no reason.
-It’s less expensive to remove the bones yourself, which you can then use to make stock later for a low-fat, high-protein soup like Chicken and White Bean Soup, found in The Eat-Clean Diet by Tosca Reno (Robert Kennedy Publishing, 2007).
+It’s less expensive to remove the bones yourself, which you can then use to make stock later for a low-fat, high-protein soup like Chicken and White Bean Soup, found in The Eat-Clean Diet by Tosca Reno.

-Lift smart.
+- Lift smart.
 Recycle weights.
-Go to craigslist.org to buy used dumbbells.
+Go to Craigslist to buy used dumbbells.
 Or purchase resistance bands.
 They’re an inexpensive solution and vary in resistance from five to 20 pounds.

 - Share the love.
 Split a personal trainer with a friend.
 Most trainers have group rates, which can cut down on the cost associated with getting a trainer one-on-one, and you’ll have the added support from a buddy.
 Even better, buy a subscription to Oxygen – the most cost-effective personal trainer there is.